Standards

 • Conditional transfers, via a rule engine

-The code of the CMTAT reference implementation for Ethereum contracts has been audited by ABDKConsulting, a globally recognized firm specialized in smart contracts security.
+The code of the CMTAT reference implementation for Ethereum contracts has been audited.
+Versions 1.0 and 2.3.0 were audited by ABDKConsulting and version 3.0.0 was audited by Halborn,a globally recognized firm specialized in smart contracts security.
 Please refer to the CMTA GitHub repository for the latest audited version and the audit reports.

 Each tokenization framework has unique properties, and different use cases call for different technology choices.
 Some of CMTAT's unique aspects include: